ninjamonkey198206/Tactical-RMM-Docker/README.md

 ###
 1) In env file change GATEWAY, SUBNET, and IP variables for the various networks and containers, API, APP, and MESH URL variables to suit environment.
 Edit remaining env to suit your config.

-2) If running HAProxy on same system as docker containers, set http and https exp port variables to 127.0.1.1:port
+  **If running HAProxy on same system as docker containers, set http and https exp port variables to 127.0.1.1:port**

-3) Keep NATS exp port variable as 4222 and ensure firewall access.
-This requires a TCP only reverse proxy, and is not http traffic, so it cannot be routed through HAProxy on port 443 along with the rest.
+  **Keep NATS exp port variable as 4222 and ensure firewall access.
+This requires a TCP only reverse proxy, and is not http traffic, so it cannot be routed through a proxy on port 443 along with the rest.**

-4) If running IPTables firewall in Drop All by default with HAProxy on the same system, make sure to add the following:
+  **If running IPTables firewall in Drop All by default with HAProxy on the same system, make sure to add the following:**
 ```text
 # This ensures communication because HAProxy and Docker don't play nice with Drop all by default
 -A INPUT -i trmmproxy -p tcp -m multiport --sports 4443,8080 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT